Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/rust-best-practices/bad-habits.md

 ## Initialize After Construction

-In many languages, it is normal to call an object's constructor and initialize its fields afterwards (either manually or by calling some `init()` method), however this goes against Rust's general convention of *"make invalid states unrepresentable"*.
+In many languages, it is normal to call an object's constructor and initialize its fields afterward (either manually or by calling some `init()` method).
+However, this goes against Rust's general convention of *"make invalid states unrepresentable"*.

-Say you are writing a NLP application and have a dictionary containing all the possible words you can handle.
+Say you are writing an NLP application and have a dictionary containing all the possible words you can handle.

 This is one way you could create the dictionary: